Social Discounting and the Long Rate of Interest: Interest Rate Models for Social Discounting

 \section{Interest Rate Models for Social Discounting}

-It turns out that one can construct a set of rather explicit examples of dynamic models admitting socially discounting.
-These examples arise as variants of the so-called ``rational" models that arise in the Flesaker-Hughston theory (Bj\"ork 2009, Brody \& Hughston 2004, Brody \textit{et al}.
+It turns out that one can construct a set of rather explicit examples of dynamic interest rate models admitting socially discounting.
+These examples come about as variants of the so-called ``rational" models that arise in the Flesaker-Hughston theory (Bj\"ork 2009, Brody \& Hughston 2004, Brody \textit{et al}.
 2012; Cairns 2004a,b; Flesaker \& Hughston 1996, 1998; Goldberg 1998; Hughston \& Rafailidis 2005; Hunt \& Kennedy 2004; Jin \& Glasserman 2001; Musiela \& Rutkowski 2005; Rutkowski 1997).

 For simplicity, we consider first an asymptotically ``hyperbolic" long-rate structure, corresponding to the case $\lambda = 1$.
 This will then be followed by a generalisation to the tail-Pareto case $\lambda \in (0, \infty)$.